kamilsoszka/Kamil-Soszka-Business-Intelligence/README.md

 Completeness: For a basic view of these financial targets, it appears reasonably complete.
 However, without knowing the specific business context, it's hard to say if other critical metrics are missing.
 # Recommendations:

-To enhance this Power BI Mobile Scorecard and make it even more effective, consider the following recommendations:
+To enhance this Power BI Scorecard and make it even more effective, consider the following recommendations:

 ## Add Contextual Information:
 Recommendation: Include a brief description for each goal (e.g., "Sales Target - Q4 2025 for Region North").
 This clarifies the scope of the goal.